EM-87/RGBW-31/Documentation/Software.md

 # Software Instrucctions

-This its a brief revision of the serial commands and other input methods
+This is a brief revision of the input methods, and the code.

 ## Serial commands: